ibm-cloud-docs/vsrx/rebuild-cluster.md

 ## Rebuilding an HA cluster
 {: #rebuild-an-ha-cluster}

-To rebuild one of your HA vSRX clusters, perform the following procedure:
+To rebuild one of your HA vSRX clusters, follow these steps:

 1. From your browser, open the [IBM Cloud console](/login){: external} and log into your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Classic Infrastructure**.
 3. Choose **Network > Gateway Appliances**.
-4. Click on the server you want to reload.
+4. Click the server you want to reload.
 5. Click the server name in the Hardware section.
 6. Click the **Actions** dropdown and select **Rebuild Cluster**.
 7. Carefully read the warning message.
 The operation to rebuild a cluster is destructive.
 If you want to proceed, save your vSRX configuration before clicking **Rebuild** to start the process.